-The Government has introduced new measures by which schools and students will be judged.
-Two of these are the English Baccalaureate

-(EBacc) and the 'Best 8'.
-It is anticipated that Colleges, Universities and employers will increasingly look at an individual's performance in these two areas.
+The Government has introduced measures by which schools and students will be judged.
+Three of these are the English Baccalaureate (EBacc), Progress 8 and Attainment8.
+It is anticipated that Colleges, Universities and employers will increasingly look at an individual's performance in these areas.